 The hike to the summit of Le Mont Albert

 First I had to find the trail which I eventually do.
 All trail signs are in French.

-The summit of Mont Albert is a landscape of lichen covered rock, hardy alpine flowers, stunted spruce trees and bog.
+The summit of Mont Albert is a landscape of lichen-covered rock, hardy alpine flowers, stunted spruce trees and bog.
 But that’s not all.
 As you ascend the last few hundred meters of trail the vistas open and one of the biggest surprises of my hiking life unfolds.

-I have never seen a summit like that of Le Mont Albert.
-Massive barely begins to describe it.
-Its 13 kilometres across, over 20 square kilometres in size and home to two summits – Albert North (1,070 metres) and Albert South (1,151 m.)
+I have never seen a summit like that of this one in the Chic Chocs.
+Massive barely begins to describe Mont Albert’s summit.
+Its 13 km across, over 20 square km in size and home to two summits – Albert North (1,070 m) and Albert South (1,151 m.)

-The summit of Le Mont Albert
+The north summit of Mont Albert

 Mont Albert North is where I’ve arrived at and I’m quite happy to park myself on one of the wooden benches scattered around the summit.
 I could sit for hours admiring the 360 degree views but threatening clouds to the north shorten my stay on top.

-A series of boardwalks lead me across the boggy sections to the start of a section that is steep and rocky.
+A series of boardwalks lead me across the boggy sections to the start of a section on the Mont Albert hike that is steep and rocky.
 The trail winds its’ way all the way around the mountain and leads me back to the Visitor Center – with interesting views for three of the four hours it takes me to descend.